Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `shadersEnabled` - Checks if shaders is enable or not. _(Disable it, if you have motion sickness!)_
 - `scriptName` - Checks the current script name.
 - `currentModDirectory` - Checks the current mod directory.
+- `noteSkin` - The current noteskin that you're using.
+- `splashSkin` - The current splashskin that you're using.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>